CyclingBits/llm-secret-scanner/core/src/main/resources/system_prompt.md

 - Benign strings like date formats (`"yyyy-MM-dd"`), locales (`"en"`), validation error keys
 - Example or placeholder values like `"your-api-key-here"`, `"user"`, `"password"`
 - PII that is not an authentication secret (e.g., phone numbers, example names)
+- **TEST DATA AND DOCUMENTATION:** Do NOT report values that are clearly test data, documentation examples, or commented code.
+Look for contextual clues:
+  - Values in comments explaining APIs (e.g., `// Example: ak_live_1234...`)
+  - Values preceded by words like "example", "sample", "test", "demo", "placeholder"
+  - JWT tokens in comments or documentation explaining token format
+  - Private keys in comments showing certificate structure
+  - **EXCEPTION**: Javadoc comments may contain REAL secrets that should be reported - analyze content carefully
+- **CONTEXT ANALYSIS:** Before reporting, analyze the surrounding code context:
+  - If the value appears in a comment explaining how something works, it's documentation
+  - If the value is used in test methods or has "test" in variable names, it's test data
+  - If multiple similar values appear together, they might be examples
+  - If the code is clearly demonstrating a concept rather than implementing it, ignore
+- **STRIPE TEST KEYS:** Specifically ignore Stripe test keys that start with `sk-test_`, `pk-test_`, `rk-test_` as they are meant for testing

 ---